Sixteen years after 9/11, ever-vigilant New Yorkers on edge

 Since 2001, the city has had its own anti-terrorist unit, which today has about 2,000 personnel and representatives in several foreign capitals, according to Robert Strang, president of the New York-based Investigative Management Group.

-The agency has at times courted controversy, notably for its program that monitored citizens frequenting the city's mosques which was criticized for being discriminatory.
+The agency has at times courted controversy, notably for its programme that monitored citizens frequenting the city's mosques which was criticised for being discriminatory.

 But the intelligence network is essential and overall and has been successful in preventing major new attacks, said Strang.

-The US financial capital also wants to set an example when it comes to honoring the victims of terror abroad.
+The US financial capital also wants to set an example when it comes to honouring the victims of terror abroad.

 After recent attacks in Europe, authorities were quick to offer their condolences and assistance, and turned off the lights at the Empire State Building in a mark of solidarity.